All not-for-profit organisations need to ensure that every effort is made to protect public safety…

 Impact measurement company Socialsuite – based in Melbourne but with a global footprint – has crunched the data on the impact of COVID-19 on the community.
-Using information from hundreds of organisations, this April 2020 summary found high levels of stress and anxiety, concerns about finances and reliable information, and the need for greater emotional and employer support.
+Using information from hundreds of organisations, their April and May 2020 summaries found high levels of stress and anxiety, concerns about finances and reliable information, and the need for greater emotional and employer support.
 Their free assessment tool allows organisations to benchmark themselves.

 Infoxchange is the “technology for social justice” social enterprise behind the search app Ask Izzy, which is used by vulnerable people to seek housing, food, health, and other support.
 Their analysis of anonymous search data showed a massive spike during the pandemic’s early phase, with queries around food and emergency relief triggering the highest demand.

 Culture Counts is investigating the impact of COVID-19 on the cultural industries.
 An initial snapshot in April 2020 revealed – among other alarming facts – that 96% of organisations had cancelled events or programs and that 88% had lost revenue.
 Ongoing studies examine audience perceptions and recovery plans, cross-examining Australian and overseas experiences.
 The results will inform advocacy and to push for sufficient funding and support.